-13 Nov Here’s How to Improve Workplace Productivity With Process Automation
+11 Aug Improve Your Work Productivity With Process Automation

 Nearly every business has looked for ways to save money by reducing the amount of labor required to perform a task.
-Manufacturing companies have turned this into an art form through a variety of industrial engineering activities such as: operations management, ergonomics, system simulations, and ongoing performance analysis of each step in the manufacture of a part.
-By reducing the time to perform each action, a significant cost savings can be realized across a whole plant.
+Manufacturing companies have turned this into an art form through a variety of industrial engineering activities such as operations management, ergonomics, system simulations, and ongoing performance analysis of each step in the manufacture of a part.
+By reducing the time to perform each action, businesses can achieve significant cost savings across their organization.

-This concept can also be applied to business operations, and the advancements in computing hardware and software have accelerated the adoption of process automation in the office, not just on the factory floor.
+You can also apply this concept to business operations.
+The advancements in computing hardware and software have accelerated the adoption of process automation in the office, not just on the factory floor.

 What is Process Automation?

-A business process is any chain of activities that accomplish a goal and can be represented on a flow chart.
+As a flow chart, a business process is any chain of activities that accomplish a goal.
 Management processes could include strategic planning and corporate governance.
-Operational processes could include sales, marketing, and manufacturing activities.
-Supporting processes could include hiring, technical support, and finance activities.
+Operational processes could consist of sales, marketing, and manufacturing activities while supporting processes could consist of hiring, technical support, and finance activities.